cowboy/ModularSynthPanelGenerator/README.md

   [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) to stop complaining.
 I would rather not need them, but I'm not sure how to improve this.
 Any advice or PRs that improve type checking would be greatly appreciated.
-- I've been using a `.vscode/settings.json` files that looks like this, but it's gitignored because it constains local paths.
+- I've been using a `.vscode/settings.json` file that looks like this, but it's gitignored because it constains local paths.
 AFAIK, there's no way to write these paths in a user or operating system agnostic way.
-Until there's a better solution, I recommend creating a throwaway Fusion add-in from the `Scripts and Add-Ins` dialog just to grab those paths, then create your own `.vscode/settings.json` file in this project using the paths it generates.
-You'll probably also want to add in the `files.exclude` section to hide auto-generated python temp files.
+Until there's a better solution, I recommend creating a throwaway Fusion add-in from the `Scripts and Add-Ins` dialog just to grab those paths, then create your own local `.vscode/settings.json` file in this project using the paths it generates.
+You'll probably also want to add in the `files.exclude` section to hide auto-generated temp files.

 ```json
 {